RishiAnagh/rockspaperssecissors/README.md

-# rockspaperssecissors
+# rocks-papers-secissors
-This is a rock ,paper, scissor game.
+This is a rock-paper-scissor game,where user plays vs the computer.